K-U-R-E/HEPT/README.md

 This project is in association with the Kingston University's Rocket Propulsion Group/ Formula Rocket Team.
 It was initially created for use in the design of a 2-3kN hybrid engine for space port america cup 2021.

-The repository can be downloaded using the command git clone "".
-If you have access to this repository and it wasn't allowed by Malcolm Claus(m.claus@kingston.ac.uk), Peter Shaw(p.shaw@kingston.ac.uk), Charles Simpson(k1940133@kingston.ac.uk) or Vinay Williams (k1811677@kingston.ac.uk) please inform one of them.
+The repository can be downloaded using the command git clone "https://github.com/vinaywilliams/HEDT.git".
+If you have access to this repository and it wasn't allowed by one of the following persons please inform one of them:

+* Malcolm Claus (m.claus@kingston.ac.uk)
+* Peter Shaw (p.shaw@kingston.ac.uk)
+* Charles Simpson (k1940133@kingston.ac.uk)
+* Vinay Williams (k1811677@kingston.ac.uk)